 Now, when you scroll down, it is easy to see who is infected.
-Recalculation changes who is infected-it is as if we rewound and replayed the world with each press of F9.
+Recalculation changes who is infected-it is as if we rewound and replayed the world.

-Having implemented the chance process for being infected or not, we turn to pooled testing.
-Instead of testing each person, we can group individuals and test their combined sample.
-If the pooled sample tests positive, then we know at least one person is infected; if not, we know no one is infected and we do not have to test each individual in the group.
+Having implemented the chance process for having the virus or not, we turn to pooled testing.
+Instead of testing each person, we can group individuals and test the group.
+If the group tests positive, then we know at least one person is infected; if not, we know no one is infected and we do not have to test each individual in the group.

-Instead of directly choosing the number of groups, it is more convenient to make the choice variable the size of the groups.
-Choosing group size determines how many groups we have since Number of Groups = $\frac{\text{Population}}{\text{Group Size}}$
+We can choose the size of the group and this will determine how many groups we have since

+$$Number of Groups = \frac{Population}{GroupSize}$$

 With our population of 1,000 people, a group size of 100 means we will have 10 groups.
-Intuitively, with an infection rate of 5%, 100 people in a group means that at least one person will be infected and the group is probably going to test positive.
+Intuitively, with an infection rate of 5%, 100 people in a group means that the group is probably going to test positive.
 We can make our intuition more convincing by computing the exact chances.